Defining conversational AI

 - Authoring.
 Can you use the software to easily author topics for the chatbot and manage how conversations flow?

-- Customizations.
-Can you use the software to customize the chatbot’s look and feel so that it matches your brand?
+- Customisations.
+Can you use the software to customise the chatbot’s look and feel so that it matches your brand?

 - Monitoring.
 Does the software provide clear dashboards where you can monitor chatbot performance and quickly make adjustments?

 - Analytics.
 Does the software include analytics that show how the chatbot is performing against your KPIs?

 - Security.
 What sort of security does the software offer, and how does it handle authentication and roles?

 - Compliance.
 Does the software comply or help you comply with a wide range of industry-standard certification and compliance requirements?